Field Trips, On-Site Programs, and More...

 RiverVision Leadership Project:

-We are entering our fourth year of programming with the RiverVision Leadership Project.
+We are entering our sixth year of programming with the RiverVision Leadership Project.
 This program introduces middle and high school students to a wide variety of water stewardship and water resource sustainability issues that impact the Mississippi River.
 The program is designed to develop critical thinking and collaborative leadership skills by combining environmental policy and hands-on nature study.
 The ultimate goal of RiverVision is for students to understand the complexity of issues that surround stewardship of American's great rivers; to understand how effective leadership can result in positive environmental change; and to hone their own leadership skills in thinking through the issues to arrive at potential working solutions.